-Having reached out to the Gibraltar Tourist Board for tips before our trip, we were lucky enough to have a member of their team offer to show us around.
+Having reached out to the Gibraltar Tourist Board for tips before our trip, we were lucky enough to have a member of their team offer to show us around on our short day trip to Gibraltar from Spain.
 So, we met our guide, Jonathan, right after entering through border control.
 He was excited to show us around his city, despite the poor weather we were experiencing that day.
 With quick introductions and a rundown of what he would be showing us, we were off to our first sight – in their official touring vehicle, no less.

 On the way to Europa Point, we chatted about life in “Gib” – as Jonathan called it.
 Having lived there all of his life, this 20-something was probably one of the best people to share with us about Gibraltar’s past, present, and what the future may hold.

 He shared interesting facts about life in Gibraltar and how they have their own way of doing things, separate from both their British motherland and neighboring Spain.
 For example, since many people there speak both English and Spanish, Gibraltarian’s pretty much have their own language due to switching between the two so often.
 This can prove interesting when speaking to someone not from their small area of the world, but just another reason Gibraltar is such a special place.

 Gibraltar government also provides full rides to University for residents, I’m assuming this is because they would have to travel all the way to the UK to go.
 While a wonderful perk to growing up in Gib, life in the big city can often be daunting for these kids who grew up knowing everyone in this safe and tight-knit community.
 It seems similar to living on an island.
 However, many people visit Spain and England often – some even have homes there as well.